 Their child would be the one prophesied about in Malachi 4:6.
 He wast to be the forerunner for the Messiah.

 “And he will go on before the Lord…to make ready a people prepared for the Lord.”
 (NIV)

-I think it’s pretty clear from Z’s reaction that he had long since given up on the dream to have a child before the angel came to meet him at work.
+It’s pretty clear from Z’s reaction that he had long since given up on the dream to have a child before the angel came to meet him at work.
 Z didn’t believe and as a sign from God that God could do what He said, Z was unable to speak for 9 months, until the birth of his son.

 On the other hand, Elizabeth immediately believed and because of her faith, Elizabeth carried John the Baptist; the one who would prepare the way for the Christ, in her womb.
-Elizabeth protected the promise of God inside of her by staying secluded for 5 months.
-She took extra precautions to make sure the promise of God inside of her was able to grow and mature.
+Elizabeth protected the promise of God inside of her by staying secluded for 5 months, she took extra precautions to make sure the promise of God inside of her was able to grow and mature.
 Elizabeth didn’t let anyone talk her out of her promise from God.
 She didn’t allow anything to stop it from being birthed.

-This Christmas, think about the promises God has given you as a believer in His Word and one’s He’s given to you personally.
+This Christmas, think about the promises God has given you as a believer in His Word and the one’s He’s given to you personally.
 Protect those promises.
-Give them room to grow in your heart, your mind and in your life so you can see them birthed like the baby, John The Baptist.
+Give them room to grow in your heart, your mind, and in your life so you can see them birthed like the baby, John The Baptist.

 Father…I thank You for all the promises in Your Word and for speaking directly to me.
 Help me to put a shield around your promises so they will have room grow so I’m able to carry them to full-term; watching Your promises be fulfilled in Your timing.
 In Jesus Name…Amen

 Soul H2O Radio & Podcast Christmas Series